yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ---
 title: How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button
-description: >-
-  This post introduces the process of implementing multilingual support on a Jekyll blog based on 'jekyll-theme-chirpy' using the Polyglot plugin.
+description: This post introduces the process of implementing multilingual support on a Jekyll blog based on 'jekyll-theme-chirpy' using the Polyglot plugin.
 As the first in the series, this post covers applying the Polyglot plugin and modifying the HTML header and sitemap.
-categories:
+categories: [AI & Data, Blogging]
-- Blogging
-tags:
+tags: [Jekyll, Polyglot, Markdown]
-- Jekyll
-- Polyglot
+image: /assets/img/technology.jpg
 ---
 ## Overview
 About 4 months ago, in early July 2024, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.